-The next step is to begin categorizing records into the taxonomy.
-Once a minimum of 5 records have been categorized, Unify can begin to identify matches between words / tokens contained within values of each dataset record and words / tokens already associated with each category of the taxonomy.
-This enables Unify to suggest a classification for each record based on the initial model it generates (Categorizing Records).
+The next step in the categorization project is to begin categorizing records into the taxonomy.
+Once Tamr has categorized a minimum of five records, Tamr can begin to identify matches between words or tokens contained within values of each dataset record and words or tokens already associated with each category of the taxonomy.
+This enables Tamr to suggest a classification for each record based on the initial categorization model it generates.
+For more information, see Categorizing Records.